myselfabirsarkar/Timezone-Internet/README.md

 #### How to Use:

-1. **Open the App**: Launch the World Time Fetcher on your Android device.
+1. **Open the App**: Launch the Timezone Internet on your Android device.
 2. **Enter Continent**: Type the name of the continent (e.g., Europe, Asia) in the first input field.
 3. **Enter Timezone**: Type the specific timezone (e.g., London, Tokyo) in the second input field.
 4. **Fetch Time**: Click the button labeled "Get Time" to fetch the current date and time for the specified timezone.